skijit/notes/programming/dotnet/aspnet/aspnetcore2-spa.md

     ],
     ```

-    - There are 2 places you'll need to make this update.
+    - There are 2 places in this file you'll need to make this update.

+### Local Build Steps
 - test build/serve non-aot:
     - `ng build --progress --verbose`
-    - `ng serve --progress`  note: this will recompile
+    - `ng serve --progress`
+        - this will recompile
         - it will tell you where it is being hosted, then open your browser
             - eg http://localhost:4200/
         - you might need to add the `--port x` option to specify a different port